12 Sights in Taranto, Italy (with Map and Images)

 2. Palazzo Pantaleo

 The Palazzo Pantaleo in Taranto is an eighteenth-century building owned by the Municipality.
-From 2000 to 2007 it housed some collections of the National Archaeological Museum of Taranto in the Old Town.
-It is currently home to the Alfredo Majorano Ethnographic Museum.
+From 2000 to 2007 it housed some collections of the National Archaeological Museum of Taranto in the Old City.
+It is currently home to the Alfredo Majorano ethnographic museum.

 3. Palazzo Amati

-The Palazzo Amati in Taranto is one of the most prestigious palaces in the city's Old Town.
-It was built in the second half of the eighteenth century by Baron Giacomo Amati, through a complex work of joining three minor buildings that he had owned since 1748.
-The palace overlooks the Mar Grande, but the entrance with the imposing portal is located in Vico Vigilante.
+The Palazzo Amati in Taranto is one of the most prestigious palaces in the city's Borgo Antico (Old Town).
+It was built in the second half of the eighteenth century by Baron Giacomo Amati, through a complex work of union of three minor buildings owned by him since 1748.
+The palace overlooks the Mar Grande, but the entrance with the imposing portal is located in vico Vigilante.

 4. Mudi Museo Diocesano di Taranto

-The Diocesan Museum or Mu.di. it is set up in the premises of the sixteenth-century Archbishop's Seminary of Taranto in the Old Town.
-The Museum was inaugurated on 6 May 2011 by Archbishop Benigno Luigi Papa.
-The Mu.di is spread over 4 floors, with a basement, with the remains of an ancient Iapigio village, the ground floor which includes a 100-seat auditorium, a multipurpose hall, and the first and second floors, where the thematic sections are located: Liturgical, Christological, Mariana, Saints, Religious Orders and Confraternities, Cathedral and Archbishops.
-The exhibition includes over 300 works spanning a period of time ranging from the seventh to the twentieth century, including sacred furnishings, relics, paintings and sculptures of exceptional cultural value.
-These are largely from churches no longer open for worship, or from the "Treasure of San Cataldo" and the patrimony of the archdiocese.
+The Diocesan Museum or Mu.di. it is set up in the premises of the sixteenth-century Archiepiscopal Seminary of Taranto in the Old City.
+The Museum was inaugurated on May 6, 2011 by Archbishop Benigno Luigi Papa.
+The Mu.di is spread over 4 floors, with a basement, with the remains of an ancient Iapygian village, the ground floor which includes an auditorium with 100 seats, a multipurpose room, and the first and second floors, in which there are the thematic sections: Liturgical, Christological, Marian, Saints, Religious Orders and Confraternities, Cathedral and Archbishops.
+The exhibition contains over 300 works that span a time span ranging from the seventh to the twentieth century, including sacred furnishings, relics, paintings and sculptures of exceptional cultural value.
+These are largely from churches no longer open for worship, or from the "Treasure of San Cataldo" and the heritage of the archdiocese.

 5. Fontana della Rosa dei Venti

-The Fountain of the Rose of the Winds in Taranto is a monumental fountain in the city's Borgo Nuovo.
-It was designed by the architect Brunetti in the center of Piazza Ebalia, between Via Berardi and the Vittorio Emanuele III seafront.
+The fountain of the Rose of the Winds of Taranto is a monumental fountain in the city's Borgo Nuovo.
+It was built to a design by the architect Brunetti in the center of Piazza Ebalia, between Via Berardi and the Vittorio Emanuele III seafront.

 6. Monumento al Marinaio di Taranto

-The Monument to the Sailor of Taranto is one of the monuments of the New Village of the city.
-Dedicated to the sailors of the Italian Navy, it was made of bronze on Corso Due Mari by the sculptor Vittorio Di Cobertaldo in 1974, at the behest of Admiral Angelo Iachino, commander of the fleet stationed in Taranto during the Second World War, who wanted to donate the work to the city that was the scene of the famous "Night of Taranto".
+The Monument to the Sailor of Taranto is one of the monuments of the city's Borgo Nuovo.
+Dedicated to the sailors of the Italian Navy, it was made in bronze on Corso Due Mari by the sculptor Vittorio Di Cobertaldo in 1974, at the behest of Admiral Angelo Iachino, commander of the fleet stationed in Taranto during the Second World War, who wanted to donate the work to the city that was the scene of the famous "Night of Taranto".

 7. Palazzo Carducci Artenisio

 The Palazzo Carducci Artenisio in Taranto is one of the main palaces of the Taranto aristocracy.
-The building has largely preserved the original noble features, both in the fine decorations and in the furnishings.
-It was built in 1650 by Ludovico Carducci, descendant of a noble family from Florence.
-The entrance to the building is located in Vico I Seminario.
+The building has largely preserved its original noble characteristics, both in the fine decorations and in the furnishings.
+It was built in 1650 by Ludovico Carducci, a descendant of a noble family from Florence.
+The entrance to the building is located in vico I Seminario.

 8. Ponte Girevole